haguse/patika-ciceksepeti-125-w4-hw3-react-components/README.md

 ## Patika.dev - Ciceksepeti React Bootcamp Homework 3

-You can view a live demo over at

 In this project, I fetch the fake data I created via MockApi.

 <img src="public/images/homepage.png" alt="homepage" width="200"/>